Frequently Asked Questions about Japanese Copyright

 In principle, you need to get permission from the right holders to use their creations.
-However, strict application of this principle is extremely harmful for our daily activities.
+However, strict application of this principle can make people’s creative activities harder.
 Imagine the situation you take a group photo.
-One member of the group wears a T-shirt on which Damon Slayer’s character is printed.
-In that case, you may need to ask him to change the clothes which has no character or artistic designs (simple and boring T-shirt is better) and take the photo again.
-As another example, imagine you take a movie in which an actor walk down the street.
+One member of the group wears a T-shirt on which famous anime character is printed.
+In that case, if copyright laws are strictly applied, you may need to ask him to change the clothes which has no character or artistic designs (simple and boring T-shirt is better) and take the photo again.
+Imagine you take a movie in which an actor walk down the street.
 After shooting the movie, you may need to put a lots of mosaics and delete some scenes to hide the image of posters, drawings and other copyrighted works and edit sounds to make the BGM of stores inaudible.
 This is quite tiresome job and thanks to such efforts your work could be lawful but ruined.
-Live streaming?
-Forget about it.

 So, there should be some systems to balance between the protection of copyright holders and creative or business activities by others.
 In the United States, there is a rule called Fair Use.

 Fair use is a legal doctrine that promotes freedom of expression by permitting the unlicensed use of copyright-protected works in certain circumstances.
 Section 107 of the Copyright Act provides the statutory framework for determining whether something is a fair use and identifies certain types of uses—such as criticism, comment, news reporting, teaching, scholarship, and research—as examples of activities that may qualify as fair use.
 (From US Copyright Office https://www.copyright.gov/fair-use/more-info.html)